FluidInference/mlx-mdx/README.md

 Accepts PDFs, standalone images, or directories of page images.
 Each input becomes `output/documents/<slug>/index.md`.

+The VLM also looks at embedded charts and figures.
+Captions such as “Figure 4 …” are followed by a short `Figure insight:` summary so the Markdown captures the visual takeaway even when the image is absent.

 Useful flags:

 - `--model` — VLM identifier (default: `mlx-community/Nanonets-OCR2-3B-4bit`).